Note: This post was originally posted last February 24, 2014 and due to its popularity I’m bringing it back again with product updates.

 If you find that regardless the brush or formula your lashes still clump with application, it might be either the way you are applying your mascara or the formula itself.
 Try this formula that contains glycerin and silk extracts to avoid the clumpy look; usually the brush it comes with has long bristles for an even application through from one corner of the lash to the other.
 You might find yourself not getting the volume and length as with other formulas, as it contains less wax, polymers or fibers, but it is great for a natural look.

 These type of mascara offer all the benefits in one go: volume, length and color.
 They have a thicker and heavier consistency and most of them are waterproof, as their unique formulation can smudge with moisture.
 The ingredients are special filmifying polymers for thickness and gloss, strong pigments for luscious color and rayon or nylon fibers to offer a lengthening effect.
 The waterproof formulas contain wax and oils ingredients to resist the water/moisture conditions.

 As the common mascaras do for your lashes, this version give definition and shape to the eyebrows, especially to those ones that are fair or with a mind on their own and the pencil is not enough.
 They have a heavier consistency to prevent dripping and contain less gloss, as a shinny look is not required.
 Their brushes are the same as the lash mascara, but some come with a comb applicator for even application.
 If you love Cara Delevingne and Lily Collins’ eyebrows then this product is what can help you achieve it!
 Just choose a color that matches your hair for a more natural look or opt for gel types.

-Now that you know the 7 different types of mascara you now know what is the right one for you and also try different colors of mascaras, make your makeup an important part of your outfit, and as you use any other accessory.
-It can bring life to your face to spark your day!
-Just look how striking my eyes.
+Lastly, make your mascara as an important part of your outfit, as you use any other accessory because it can bring life to your face to spark your day!
+Just look how striking my eyes!